SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning: : Using LLMs to Check Their Own Reasoning

-To solve this problem, \method decomposes the checking task into 4 stages: \textit{target extraction}, \textit{information collection}, \textit{step regeneration}, and \textit{result comparison}. \method uses the LLM to execute each stage successively and uses the conclusion from the result comparison to predict the correctness of the original step.
-The main idea behind the decomposition is to make the LLM focus on an easier task that it is used to at each stage, which can be seen as a way of introducing inductive biases into LLMs.
-Specifically, we prompt the LLM to first figure out the target of the current step and what information it uses to achieve the target.
-Then we ask the LLM to re-achieve the target using only the collected information.
-The clear description of the target and the simplified context make the regeneration stage less challenging for an LLM.
-As a result, its output should be more reliable to serve as a reference.
-The last step would be comparing the original step with the regeneration output.
-If their main conclusions match/mismatch, we think the original step to be correct/wrong.
-In the following, we describe each of the subtasks and our specific instructions to the LLM.
+At a high level, the stages work by first prompting the LLM to figure out the target of the current step and what information it uses to achieve the target; we find that the LLM is usually able to perform these tasks extremely accurately.
+Then we ask the LLM to re-achieve the target using only the collected information, providing an alternative to the original step that maintains the same purpose in the overall reasoning process.
+Here the clear description of the target and the simplified context we provide make the regeneration stage less challenging.
+As a result, we hope its output will be more reliable and thus serve as a useful reference.
+Even if this is not the case, it will still hopefully provide a viable alternative, with a distinct generation, that can be used for comparison.
+The last stage then uses the LLM to compare the original step with the regenerated output.
+If their main conclusions match/mismatch, this provides evidence that the original step was correct/incorrect.

+A worked example of this step-checking process is provided in Figure~\ref{fig:model}.
+In the following, we describe each of the subtasks in detail and provide our specific instructions to the LLM.
+We note here that the different LLM queries are made independently, rather than keeping the queries and answers from previous stages in context.
+Thus, for example, when the LLM is called to carry out the step regeneration, it does \emph{not} have access to the original generation.
+The same prompts are used across LLMs and datasets, thereby providing a general-purpose approach.